 Presidential Award recipients are honored at the White House where they are presented a citation signed by the President of the United States, and receive a $10,000 award from the NSF.

-To begin the process, a science or mathematics teacher must be nominated using the NSF’s online Nomination Form which is available on the NSF Web [http://www.paermst.org] (Outside Source) page during fall 2010.
-The window for nominations closes on April 1, 2011.
+To begin the process, a mathematics or science (including computer science) teacher must be nominated using the NSF’s online Nomination Form which is available on the NSF web page .
+The window for nominations closes on January 7, 2022.

-Once nominated, candidates must submit a 45-minute, unedited video of a classroom lesson showing a mathematics or science lesson taught by the teacher.
+Once nominated, candidates must submit a 30-minute, unedited video of a classroom lesson taught by the teacher and is consistent with the applicant’s narrative and provides in-depth evidence of the applicant’s knowledge and abilities.
 Candidates also complete a written application showing their depth of content knowledge, their exemplary pedagogical skills, and the data from increased student learning.
-The completed packet of nomination materials is submitted online at the designated NSF Web page and is due May 1, 2011.
+The completed packet of nomination materials is submitted online at the designated NSF Web page and is due February 6, 2022.

 Listed below are eligibility criteria for nominees.
 They must:

-- Be a full-time employee of the school or school district as determined by state and district policies, and teach at least 50 percent of the time.
+- Be a full-time employee of the school or school district as determined by state and district policies, h responsibilities for teaching students no less than 50% of the school’s allotted instruction time.

-- Have at least five years of full-time, teaching experience in kindergarten through grade twelve prior to the 2010-11 academic school year.
+- Have at least five years of full-time employment as a kindergarten through twelve teacher during which mathematics or science (including computer science) has been a part of the applicant’s teaching duties prior to the 2020-21 academic school year.